 This 1920s Santa Monica, California, beach bungalow is home to Jason Hines and Stephanie Trigg.
 Originally from Denver, Jason moved to the West Coast over a year ago in pursuit of the surfing culture he had read about in magazines, and he landed a job as a digital designer at TBWA\Chiat\Day.
 The best part of his job is that he has the flexibility to get his work done and still have time to enjoy the surroundings (even if it means working from his Vanagon).
 And the best perk (well one of them) of living with Stephanie is that she’s a professional set decorator, so there are always fresh flowers throughout the house and new things popping up every day.
 Originally from LA, Stephanie loves street art, and Jason loves bicycles and the outdoors.
 Together they try to infuse their styles and share their mutual love of displaying their friends’ art.
-Thanks, Jason and Stephanie, and thanks to Ryan Browne for the photos (click here for more)! — Anne
+Thanks, Jason and Stephanie, and thanks to Forged in the North for the photos (click here for more)! — Anne

 Image above: We love how the old craftsman style was preserved throughout our home.
 I never thought I would literally have a white picket fence in front of my house.
 It’s a cozy one-bedroom, but it fits us perfectly.